SQLPage v0.17.1 documentation

 The "http_header" component

-An advanced component that can be used to create redirections, set a custom caching policy to your pages, or set any HTTP header.
+An advanced component to set arbitrary HTTP headers: can be used to set a custom caching policy to your pages, or implement custom redirections, for example.
 If you are a beginner, you probably don't need this component.
 When used, this component has to be the first component in the page, because once the page is sent to the browser, it is too late to change the headers.
-Any valid HTTP header can be used as a top-level parameter for this component.
 HTTP headers are additional pieces of information sent with responses to web requests that provide instructions or metadata about the data being sent — for example, setting cache control directives to control caching behavior or specifying the content type of a response.
+Any valid HTTP header name can be used as a top-level parameter for this component.
+The examples shown here are just that, examples; and you can create any custom header if needed simply by declaring it.
+If your header's name contains a dash or any other special character, you will have to use your database's quoting mechanism to declare it.
+In standard SQL, you can use double quotes to quote identifiers (like "X-My-Header"), in Microsoft SQL Server, you can use square brackets (like [X-My-Header]).

 Top-level parameters